41ison/QC4DIANN/README.md

 ```
 # Extracting information from data

 For the reconstruction of the ion chromatograms, the precursor quantity is plotted over the retention time (min) for each sample.
+This isn't your total chromatograms.
+Only peaks assigned to peptide identification are plotted.

 :bulb: You can generate a new column for `condition, group, etc.` and add the `color = condition` to the `aes()`, for instance.